-Minnesota Statute 3.8853 establishes the requirements and authority of the Legislative Budget Office (LBO).
+Minnesota Statutes, section 3.8853, establishes the requirements and authority of the Legislative Budget Office (LBO).
 The LBO is responsible for providing the legislature with nonpartisan, accurate, and timely information on the fiscal impact of proposed legislation, without regard to political factors.